wou-cs/wolfit/README.md

 ## Load up some sample posts from Reddit

 A great way to load up content into this Reddit clone is to copy some submissions from Reddit to your local sandbox.
-There's a script to perform this called `load_reddit_posts.py`, but in order to run it you'll need to configure the PRAW API with a praw.ini file.
+I've created a custom flask command (`sample_data load`), but in order to run it you'll need to configure the PRAW API with a praw.ini file.
 Create such a file in the root of your project, and add these entries:

 ``` ini
 [DEFAULT]